 The Mandelieu-la-Napoule beach walk starts at the Port of La Rague and ends at the Port Mandelieu-la-Napoule.
 You can also drive along with the Golden the Corniche d’Or, the road linking La Napoule and Saint-Raphaël with unique panoramas between blue sky, red rocks, and green Esterel.

 Hotels in Mandelieu-la-Napoule

 - Take Bus LER 31 at Nice Gare Routière to Grasse.
 The journey takes about one hour.

 - Take the train from Nice, and it takes one hour and eleven minutes.

 - Follow A8 and then change to D6185, and it takes about 40 minutes by car.

 Things to do in Grasse

 Grasse is the world capital of perfumes and home to dozens of fragrance companies.
-The perfumers’ factory tours provide you an overview of the perfume production.
+The perfumers’ factory tours provide visitors an overview of the perfume production.
 After the journey, visitors have the chance to buy its latest perfume products.
-Alternatively, you can join a guided tour to create perfumes.
+Alternatively, visitors can join a guided tour to create perfumes.

 Strolling down the picture-postcard streets in the old town, you can buy more local products on the shopping street that has an art installation of pink umbrellas.